 These photos attempt to make sense of the ominous intersections between man-made objects and our natural landscape.
-I am interested in the impact of the way we live now, in constant communion with our surroundings, and hope to find these elements of science fiction in the everyday.
+They are a response to the way we live now, in constant communion with our surroundings, finding elements of science fiction in the everyday.

 A Number of Obstacles (Coming Soon)